 - Water - Boiling the pretzels before baking them "sets" the crust so it stays thin and chewy.

-- Baking soda - Baking soda is a safer alternative to traditional lye to create a dark, glossy color and chewy texture on the crust.
+- Baking soda - Baking soda is (in my opinion) a safer alternative to traditional lye to create a dark, glossy color and chewy texture on the crust.

-- Coarse salt - I recommend using either coarse salt or pretzel salt to add a crunchy texture and little bursts of salty flavor.
+- Coarse salt - I recommend using either coarse salt or pretzel salt to add that classic crunchy texture and little bursts of salty flavor.

 For the full ingredient measurements and step-by-step directions, scroll down to the recipe card at the bottom of this post.

-1. Melt the butter in the microwave on 20 second intervals.
+1. Melt the butter in a bowl.
 Set side.

-3. Add the warm water and melted butter to the flour mixture.
-Knead the mixture in the bowl until it forms a “shaggy” dough.
+3. Add the water & melted butter.
+Mix it with a spoon until it forms a “shaggy” dough.

-5. Form the dough into a ball.
-Place the dough ball into an oiled mixing bowl and cover with a kitchen towel.
+5. Form the dough into a ball and place it an oiled mixing bowl.

 9. Roll out one dough ball to about 24 inches in length.

-15. While the pretzels are still wet, sprinkle the coarse salt evenly on top.
+15. Sprinkle the coarse salt evenly on top.

-4. Knead the dough on a lightly floured work surface until it forms a smooth, elastic dough.
+4. Continue kneading the dough on the counter until it forms a smooth, elastic dough.

-6. Leave the dough in a warm draft-free place to rise until it doubles in size, after about 2 hours.
+6. Cover & let it rise until it doubles in size, after about 2 hours.

-10. Hold the two ends in each hand, and form a large U-shape with the dough log.
+10. Hold the two ends in each hand and form a U-shape.

 12. Gently press the two ends into the dough, about 4 inches apart.